 A Brief History Of Medinet Habu

 Medinet Habu is the second largest ancient temple ever discovered in Egypt, covering a total area of more than 66,000 square meters.
-The temple was built specifically as a mortuary temple by Ramesses III who was the second pharaoh of the 20th dynasty, and also the last great pharaoh of the New Kingdom.
-While the temple was built for Ramesses III to practice mortuary rituals, it was also used as a place for worshipping the god Amun.
+The temple, which is one of the top Luxor tourist attractions, was built specifically as a mortuary temple by Ramesses III who was the second pharaoh of the 20th dynasty, and also the last great pharaoh of the New Kingdom.
+While the temple was built for Ramesses III to practice mortuary rituals, it was also used as a place for worshiping the god Amun.

 Given its vast size and grandeur, some historians and Egyptologists have speculated that Ramesses III had actually attempted to rival the temple built by the great Ramesses II which coincidentally is also located nearby on the West Bank.